 We go through life, more or less aware and conscious of it, of ourselves, and of the path.
 Sometimes we can be in a delay of letting go of what’s our past, what’s redundant, what’s no longer serving, what’s preventing us from moving forward, and what’s slowing us down and disempowering us.

 We do move, we do persevere, we keep on, we do our best.
 We do many things.
 Sometimes maybe too many.
-We sometimes carry on with maybe too much of ‘ourselves’, of ‘our life’, of ‘our story’, of ‘our wishes, pains, achievements etc.’.
-And we live with too much willingness, and too many thoughts of what and how and….Not fully being in our lives, embracing what is, and what’s already behind, and not noticing possibilities we are already offered, but pondering on what if….
-Being with ‘our head’ either somewhere behind or ahead of ourselves, loosing the potential of us being where and how we are today.
+We sometimes carry on with maybe too much of ‘ourselves’, of ‘our life’, of ‘our story’, of ‘our wishes, pains, achievements, etc.’.
+And we live with too much willingness and too many thoughts of what and how and…Not fully being in our lives, embracing what is, and what’s already behind, and not noticing possibilities we are already offered, but pondering on what if… Being with ‘our head’ either somewhere behind or ahead of ourselves, losing the potential of us being where and how we are today.

-By practicing and creating my new way of living and working, I’m learning now that there is just the right pace, just the right energy flow and exchange, and just the right state of mind and being to recognise easily the next what and how.
+By practicing and creating my new way of living and working, I’m learning now that there is just the right pace, just the right energy flow, and exchange, and just the right state of mind and being to recognize easily the next what and how.
 Not more, and not less, just the right.
-There is ‘just the right’, if I move ‘myself’ away, or at least not stumble myself, or get distracted too much from the outside.
+There is ‘just the right’ if I move ‘myself’ away, or at least not stumble myself, or get distracted too much from the outside.
 There is that place/state, if I’m not trying to be too smart and in control of it.
-Hard/easy, good/bad, like/dislike, and similar black and white type of descriptions don’t say and help much in this state of mind and being.
+Hard/easy, good/bad, like/dislike, and similar black-and-white types of descriptions don’t say and help much in this state of mind and being.

 My newly clarified life guidance is now ‘Travel Light – Dance Free – Create Powerfully’.
 What’s yours?